edakturk14/fuel-dapp-template/blog.md

 Let's first take a step back and talk about the traditional blockchain architecture, aka Monolithic Blockchains.

-In the traditional blockchain architecture, all 3 core components are handled in a single layer: the Layer 1.
+In the traditional blockchain architecture the blockchain does everything.
+In other words, all 3 core components of the blokchain are handled in a single layer: the Layer 1.
 Bitcoin and Solana are examples of monolithic blockchains.

-In a monolotic blockchain, you need to find resources that perform well on all 3 core features.
-This means that there's going to be a significant trade-off.
+Esentailly this means that in a monolotic blockchain, you need to find resources that perform well on all 3 core features.
+This means that there's going to be a significant trade-off and/or very high hardware requirements.
 Different blockchains prioritize different core features and so they optimize for the core feature(s) that's most important.

+Alongside the high hardware requirements, monolotic blockchains present limited control and flexibility.
+All apps must follow the pre-determeined rules/standards defined by the layer1.
+Eg: the programming languages you can write your smart contract in.

 #### Modular Blockchains

 Contrasting to the monolithic architecture, in a modular blockchain there are distinct specialized layer(s) for the core fuctions.
 In other words, a modular blockchain outsources one or more of the core features to another chain.

+[image - modular vs. monolotic architecture]

 Having seperate layers provides scalability and flexibility to the blockchain.
 - Scalability: Modular blockchains are more scalable because resources are separated.
 Each layer of the stack is specialized for a specific function.
 The layer can optimize the resources for the specific function, and so this would increase efficiency.